-If any of these systems require service, the OBD II system will turn on the "Malfunction Indicator Light."
+If any of these systems require service, the OBD II system will turn on the Malfunction Indicator Light (MIL).
 It will also store diagnostic codes and other information to assist your service technician in making repairs.
-Although your vehicle will usually be drivable and not need towing, see your dealer for service as soon as possible.
+Although your vehicle will usually be drivable and not need towing, see your authorized dealer for service as soon as possible.

-Prolonged driving with the "Malfunction Indicator Light" on could cause further damage to the emission control system.
+Prolonged driving with the "MIL" on could cause further damage to the emissions control system.
 It could also affect fuel economy and driveability.
 The vehicle must be serviced before any emissions tests can be performed.

-If the "Malfunction Indicator Light" is flashing while the engine is running, severe catalytic converter damage and power loss will soon occur.
+If the "MIL" is flashing while the engine is running, severe catalytic converter damage and power loss will soon occur.
 Immediate service is required.